 The gospel net gathers people from many cultures.
 It teaches them to treasure their heritage, but also, where necessary, to transmute it.
 The gospel does not erase all cultural differences.
 We properly celebrate these differences here on campus and in the Church.
 At the same time, we invite everyone to shed cultural differences that are incompatible with a celestial culture.
 The gospel fosters diversity and unity.
 However, the end goal is not merely diversity but unity amid diversity: e pluribus unum.
 Out of many one.

 President Nelson exemplified this priority on his global tour when he lovingly admonished the Saints in Africa to abandon certain dowry practices.
-Similarly, on the Indian subcontinent there exists the dowry practice of “bride burning” in which women are set on fire by their husbands or his family for refusal to pay additional dowry.
-Such a practice obviously cannot be condoned in the name of cultural diversity.
+Similarly, in some parts of India men have practiced “bride burning” in which women are set on fire for her family’s refusal to pay additional dowry.
+Similarly, there once existed the practice of “sati” or “suttee” in which a widow was burned on her husband’s funeral pyre.
+Obviously, practices such as these cannot be condoned in the name of cultural diversity.

 To become peacemakers internationally, you are going to need to be wise about how to balance less obvious but still important competing claims of unity and diversity.
 Peacemakers must learn to find unity amid diversity within the gospel plan for peace.